avatar-kaleb/kalebmckelvey-site/blog/2020-overview-and-my-~first-year-at-disney.md

 3. Order from local restaurants to help them stay open
 4. Donate to food banks and other organizations if you can, because we were in it together

-Frankie and I both recall the unprecedented number of ambulance sirens throughout the day, it was non-stop and nerve wrecking, as Queens was hit hard at that time.
+Frankie and I both recall the unprecedented number of ambulance sirens throughout the day, it was non-stop and nerve-wracking.
+Queens was hit hard at that time.

-Every evening at 7:00pm(maybe it was 6?), we joined our fellow New Yorkers in clapping and making noise for our healthcare workers.
+Every evening at 7:00 pm, we joined our fellow New Yorkers in clapping and making noise for our healthcare workers.
 It gave us a feeling of closeness to people we never met before.
-Friends and family worried about us as the virus hadn't hit other parts of the country as hard yet, but we assured them at the time we were safe.
+Friends and family worried about us, but we assured them at we were safe.

 For three months, we didn't leave our studio apartment.

-We wanted to do our part in stopping the spread and keep hospital beds available for others, so we constantly told ourselves we weren't stuck, but safe at home.
-Many artists and businesses entertained us through virtual means, and like others, we all appreciated it; because, almost all non-essential businesses were closed and big events had been canceled.
+We wanted to do our part in stopping the spread and keep hospital beds available for others, constantly telling ourselves we weren't stuck, but safe at home.
+Many artists and businesses entertained us through virtual means, and like others, we all appreciated it.
+Especially with all non-essential businesses closed and big events canceled indefinitely.

 One humorous side was Frankie discovering how often Software Development teams collaborate (news flash, all day long), requiring close coordination as we avoided being on calls at the same time.